dvdbisong/dvdbisong.github.io/gcp-ml-seminar/matplotlib.md

 ```

 ### Univariate plots
-Some common and essential univariate plots are line plots, bar plots, histograms and density plots, and the box and whister plot to mention just a few.
+Some common and essential univariate plots are line plots, bar plots, histograms and density plots, and the box and whisker plot to mention just a few.

 #### Line plot
 Let's plot a sine graph of 100 points from the negative to positive `exponential` range.
 The `plot` method allows us to plot lines or markers to the figure.